kaikue/15-466-f18-game2/README.md

 How To Play:

 Use the up/down keys to angle your paddle.
 Press space to fire a bullet.
-Try to shoot the ball away from your side.
+Try to shoot the ball away from your side and into the other player's.
+The first player to 5 points wins.

+To run the server executable: server.exe <port> (e.g., server.exe 9999)

+To run the client executable: client.exe <host> <port> (e.g., client.exe localhost 9999)

 Changes From The Design Document:

 I made there be only one bullet per person at a time, since it was easier to program (and adds some strategic depth, discouraging spamming bullets).

+After playing some I realized that the angle did not matter a whole lot since the paddles/turrets were fixed.
+This could potentially be changed for a more interesting game.

 Good / Bad / Ugly Code:

-TODO: provide examples of code you wrote from this project that you think is good (elegant, simple, useful), bad (hack-y, brittle, unreadable), and ugly (particularly inelegant).
-Provide a sentence or two of justification for the examples.
+Good: I accept exactly two player clients, telling them which player they are, then reject any further clients.

+Bad: The client display is really laggy for some reason, especially for player 2.
+I don't know why this happens.

+Ugly: The win/lose logic is duplicated between client and server.
+I also didn't sync velocities in a (possibly misguided) attempt to save on bandwidth, so things look a little jerky.

 # Using This Base Code